-Please read and keep this document for your reference
+Please read and keep this document for your reference.

+ARC Training policies, procedures and forms are available via our website.
+You must ensure you are aware of our current policies and procedures by accessing our policy section at www.arctraining.com.au/terms-and-conditions-nsw/

 ARC Training gratefully acknowledges the subsidies by the NSW Department of Industry, skills and Regional development under the NSW Government through the Smart and Skilled Program.

-Disclaimer – Student Handbook for Smart and Skilled
+Disclaimer

 The information contained in the Student Handbook is intended for general student information purposes only.
 The information is specifically for students participating in subsidised training under the Smart and Skilled Program, funded by the NSW Department of Industry, skills and Regional development.

-Students are advised to seek individual advice from ARC Training regarding their eligibility, learning needs and the fee structure to undertake an approved qualification under the Smart and Skilled subsidised or funded training program.
+Students are advised to seek individual advice from ARC Training regarding their eligibility, learning needs and the fee structure to undertake an approved qualification under the Smart and Skilled Program subsidised or funded training program.

 No liability is assumed for the accuracy of the information within the Student Handbook.
-ARC Training accept no responsibility for the editorial content of this Handbook although every precaution has been taken to provide accurate, current information.
-No liability is assumed for damages arising from the use of the information contained within the Handbook.
+ARC Training accepts no responsibility for the editorial content of this Handbook although every precaution has been taken to provide accurate, current information.
+No liability is assumed for damages arising from the use of the information contained within this Handbook.

-Due to the specific nature of the Smart and Skilled Funding Guidelines, some sections of the Handbook are taken directly from the following documents:
+Due to the specific nature of the Smart and Skilled Program funding guidelines, some sections of the Handbook are taken directly from the following documents:

-The Smart and Skilled Fee Administration Policy 2016

 The Smart and Skilled Fee Administration Policy 2017

-The Smart and Skilled Operating Guidelines – Version 1.0 for Activity Period 01/01/2016 – 31/12/2016

 The Smart and Skilled Operating Guidelines – Version 1.0 for Activity Period 01/01/2017 – 31/12/2017

 The Smart and Skilled Consumer Protection Strategy